North America: United States

+Each province has its own geologic history and unique features.
 The geology of Alaska is typical of that of the cordillera, while the major islands of Hawaii consist of Neogene volcanics erupted over a hot spot.

 Central America

 Central America is geologically active with volcanic eruptions and earthquakes occurring from time to time.
 In 1976 Guatemala was hit by a major earthquake, killing 23,000 people; Managua, the capital of Nicaragua, was devastated by earthquakes in 1931 and 1972, the last one killing about 5,000 people; three earthquakes devastated El Salvador, one in 1986 and two in 2001; one earthquake devastated northern and central Costa Rica in 2009, killing at least 34 people; in Honduras a powerful earthquake killed seven people in 2009.

 Volcanic eruptions are common in the region.
-In 1968 the Arenal Volcano, in Costa Rica, erupted and killed 87 people.
+In 1968, the Arenal Volcano, in Costa Rica, erupted and killed 87 people.
 Fertile soils from weathered volcanic lavas have made it possible to sustain dense populations in agriculturally productive highland areas.

 Central America has many mountain ranges; the longest are the Sierra Madre de Chiapas, the Cordillera Isabelia, and the Cordillera de Talamanca.
 Between the mountain ranges lie fertile valleys that are suitable for the people; in fact, most of the population of Honduras, Costa Rica, and Guatemala live in valleys.
 Valleys are also suitable for the production of coffee, beans, and other crops.